unixbhaskar/slpkg/README.rst

 - Remove packages
 - No dependencies

-It's a quick and easy way to manage your packages in slackware to a command.
+It's a quick and easy way to manage your packages in `Slackware <http://www.slackware.com/>`_ to a command.

 `[CHANGELOG] <https://github.com/dslackw/slpkg/blob/master/CHANGELOG>`_